 If you are a couple live-in care really is a cost-effective option.
 In a care home you would be charged double for two bedrooms.
 With live-in care there is only a nominal cost if two people receive care at the same address.

 While the costs for live-in care is comparable with care home prices it does depend on the level of care provided.
-Please call our care advisors today on 020 3728 7577 to see how we can help you – we can arrange an assessment of you or your loved one’s needs, so you can get a true understanding as to the cost of care at home.
+Please call our care advisors today on 03330 605 255 to see how we can help you – we can arrange an assessment of you or your loved one’s needs, so you can get a true understanding as to the cost of care at home.

 Residential care facilities

-Assisted living facilities are generally considered by people at the very early stages when needs are low, usually if a person wants to remain as independent as possible, but is living with mobility problems for example, and just needs to know someone is on hand should they need it.
+Assisted living facilities are generally considered by people at the very early stages when needs are low.
+For instance, if a person wants to remain as independent as possible, but is living with mobility problems and just needs to know someone is on hand should they need it.
 Good assisted living complexes will have communal facilities, including shops, gyms and hairdressers so you can enjoy your own space and independence, whilst benefiting from a safe and contained community.

-- The facility will be a community where new friendships can be formed with other like-minded people who you can share your life with if you wish.
+The facility will be a community where new friendships can be formed with other like-minded people who you can share your life with if you wish.

-- A wealth of facilities is available for you to enjoy life within a safe and secure environment.
+A wealth of facilities is available for you to enjoy life within a safe and secure environment.

-- Most do not accept pets, so you may have to find another home for your much-loved pet.
+Most do not accept pets, so you may have to find another home for your much-loved pet.

-- If care needs increase, you may very quickly find you have to resort to another care arrangement, which may mean another move something which most of us wish to avoid in later life.
+If care needs increase, you may very quickly find you have to resort to another care arrangement, which may mean another move, something which most of us wish to avoid in later life.